fstark/macflim/README.md

 _The iPod introduction should have waited for MacFlim to be available_

-MacFlim brings movie playing abilities to the most popular members of the Macintosh familiy, namely:

-* Macintosh XL
-* Macintosh 128K
-* Macintosh 512K
-* Mac Plus
-* Mac SE
-* Mac SE/30
-* Macintosh Portable

-on their beautiful internal back and white 512x342 display (or in a part of it for the Mac XL and the Portable).
+MacFlim brings movie playing abilities to the most popular members of the Macintosh familiy, namely the Macintosh XL, Macintosh 128K, Macintosh 512K, Mac Plus, Mac SE, Mac SE/30 and the Macintosh Portable, on their beautiful internal back and white 512x342 display (or in a part of it for the Mac XL and the Portable).

 ## What is in the repository?

+* The source code and binaries for "MacFlim", the popular video player for the vintage mac.

-* The source code and binaries for "MacFlim Player", the new standalone video player for the vintage mac.
+* The source code and binaries for "Mini MacFlim", a low-memory version of the popular video player for the vintage mac.

 * The source code of flimmaker, the command line encoder.
 It runs on Mac and Linux (and could probably compiled on windows with a C++20 compiler).